Frequently Asked Questions

 Can I visit my tribute bench or tree?

 Yes.
 Free access to your Dawes Arboretum tribute bench or tree will remain.
-Please contact Leigh Ann Miller at firstname.lastname@example.org to for additional information.
+Please contact Leigh Ann Miller at firstname.lastname@example.org for additional information.

 Will I have to pay to go to Arboretum East?